CachingNik/CP2-FRS-Frontend/README.md

 2. Flights list (Table)
 3. Authentication & Authorization
 4. Adding new Flights (Packages), Airports & Airlines details through admin
-5. Flight Booking Form (Backend connection pending...)
+5. Flight Booking Form
 6. User Profile Page
+7. Payment Service (Razorpay)

+_There are 2 fields Razorpay Key & Sentry dsn which have to be filled on your own._